wilco2009/MercuryAce/README.md

 ### WORK RAM
 ![Work RAM SCH|800](images/WRAM_schema.jpg)

-La memoria de trabajo es donde se almacenan todos los datos de programa.
+The work memory is where all program data is stored.

-En un Jupiter Ace estándar tenemos tan solo 1KB de memoria de trabajo, aunque existen modulos de ampliacion estándar de 16KB que nos permiten tener 17KB de memoria de trabajo.
+In a standard Jupiter Ace, we have only 1KB of working memory, although there are standard 16KB expansion modules that allow us to have 17KB of working memory.

-El Mercury Ace dispone de un jumper (J3) que nos permite seleccionar entre 3KB de RAM y 19KB (1KB y 17KB de memoria de trabajo respectivamente)
+The Mercury Ace has a jumper (J3) that allows us to select between 3KB of RAM and 19KB (1KB and 17KB of working memory, respectively):

 - 3KB (1KB Work RAM + 1KB Char RAM + 1KB BG RAM)
- - 19KB (17KB de Work RAM + 1KB Char RAM + 1KB BG RAM)
+- 19KB (17KB Work RAM + 1KB Char RAM + 1KB BG RAM)

-El chip Z29 es el responsable de generar la señal de habilitacion de la RAM de trabajo que se ubica a aprtir de la direccion 0x3C00, existiendo un 3 copias del primer K de esta memoria a partir de 0x3000.
+The Z29 chip is responsible for generating the enable signal for the working RAM, which is located starting at address 0x3C00.
+There are three copies of the first K of this memory starting from 0x3000.

-Z29 decodifica A12-A14, y como solo se activa cuando A15 = 0 (G2B), solo se activa en los primeros 32K, y da una salida para cada región en estos rangos:
+Z29 decodes A12-A14, and since it only activates when A15 = 0 (G2B), it is only active in the first 32K, providing an output for each region within these ranges:

 - Y0: 0K-4K
 - Y1: 4K-8K